It’s the 4-year anniversary of me making my own homemade tortillas.

 Are Homemade Tortillas Tasty?

 In fact, most of the time I start picking on a fresh tortilla while I’m making the rest and end up eating the whole thing!
 That’s not a great habit, but it’s also something I’d never even be tempted to do with commercially produced tortillas.
-Homemade are so very much better.
+Homemade tortillas are so very much better.

 - Cut fat into flour with a pastry blender or two knives.